ruby215/rails-har-logger-pfd/README.md

-# Akita HTTP Archive (HAR) logger for Rack applications
+# Akita HTTP Archive (HAR) logger for Rack/Rails applications

-This provides Rack middleware for logging HTTP request–response pairs to a HAR file.
+This provides Rack middleware and a Rails `ActionController` filter for logging HTTP request–response pairs to a HAR file.

 ## Installation